psychemedia/island-storynotes/odo.md

 the Sie and the Garenne, the advanced guard fell in with Count Engelran pushing forv,' ard to occupy the fortress, and killed him, fighting bravely, for he was a valiant knight, and routed his squadrons.
-Pressing the siege closely, I com- pelled the perjured count to go into banishment, and did not permit him to return to the domains he lost during all the days of his life.^ I also, by virtue of a papal decree, de- posed the insolent archbishop, who neither observed his fealty to me, nor his duty to Grod, and raised to the see the venerable monk Maurilius who was providentially sent from Elorence, an Italian city.*
+Pressing the siege closely, I compelled the perjured count to go into banishment, and did not permit him to return to the domains he lost during all the days of his life.^ I also, by virtue of a papal decree, deposed the insolent archbishop, who neither observed his fealty to me, nor his duty to Grod, and raised to the see the venerable monk Maurilius who was providentially sent from Elorence, an Italian city.*